-- Any advertising for the letting will be cancelled
+- Any advertising for the property will be withdrawn

-- Other applicants will be informed that the property has been let - subject to references and is no longer available
+- Tell other applicants that the tenancy has been taken subject to satisfactory references

-- Generally, most tenancies run for a period of twelve months.
-We will contact you towards the end of the tenancy to see if you wish to renew your agreement for a further period and will liaise with the landlord to organise the documentation.
+- Generally, most tenancies run for a period of twelve months, we will contact you at the end of the tenancy to see whether you wish to renew your agreement for a further period and will liaise with the landlord to organise the documentation.
 It is important you note that the agreement is made between landlord and tenant, we act for the landlord only.

-- Deposit normally equal to 5 weeks of rent (depending on the annual rent).
+- Deposit normally equal to 5 to 6 weeks of rent (depending on the annual rent).

-- The above monies need to be in a cleared form before the tenancy is able to commence, payment by means of either a card payment or transfer directly into our client bank account and showing as cleared.
+- The above monies need to be in a cleared form before the tenancy is able to commence, payment by means of either a bankers draft or paid directly into our client bank account and showing as cleared.

 - Rent will be paid to either Kallars or the landlord directly, depending on whether we have been instructed to fully manage the property, or collect rent on the landlord's behalf.